Transformers converge to invariant algorithmic cores: Scaling ACE to LLMs: A Universal 1D Core

-At the layer of maximal effect, the agreement core is one-dimensional -- a single axis separated from remaining directions by a large spectral gap (\tabl{tab:gpt2_sizes}).
-Despite its compact size, this axis is sufficient (retaining it alone preserves agreement; AUC $\ge 0.97$), necessary (removing it collapses agreement below chance; AUC $\le 0.25$), and directionally controllable: reflecting activations through the axis inverts verb preferences entirely (AUC $\le 0.04$, indicating near-perfect \emph{dis}agreement with the subject; \tabl{tab:gpt2_ablations}).
-The same axis behaves as a graded number coordinate -- projection onto it strongly predicts the singular--plural logit margin across scales (\figpanel{fig:gpt2}{B}).
-This is consistent with the linear representation hypothesis: negating a concept direction should negate the concept~\citep{park2023linear}.
-At the same time, high probe scores and even subspace interventions can be deceptive~\citep{belinkov2022probing,elazar2021amnesic,makelov2023subspace}; claims are therefore grounded in necessity\slash sufficiency ablations.
-At the prompt level, core inversion on ``The key next to the cabinets'' drives $\mathbb{P}(\textit{is})$ from $0.51$ to $0.01$ while boosting $\mathbb{P}(\textit{are})$ from $0.06$ to $0.71$ (\figpanel{fig:gpt2}{C}).
+\paragraph{Causal validation and control.} Observationally, this axis behaves as a graded number coordinate: projection onto it predicts the singular--plural logit margin across models (\figpanel{fig:gpt2}{B}), aligning with the linear representation hypothesis~\citep{park2023linear}.
+However, because subspace projections alone can be deceptive~\citep{belinkov2022probing,makelov2023subspace}, claims here are strictly grounded in causal ablations.
+Despite its compact size, this single axis is sufficient (retaining it preserves agreement; AUC $\ge 0.91$), necessary (removing it collapses agreement below chance; AUC $\le 0.25$), and directionally controllable.
+Reflecting activations through this axis inverts verb preferences, inducing strong disagreement with the subject (AUC $\le 0.10$; \tabl{tab:gpt2_ablations}).
+At the prompt level, for instance, core inversion on ``The key next to the cabinets'' drives $\mathbb{P}(\textit{is})$ from $0.51$ down to $0.01$, while boosting $\mathbb{P}(\textit{are})$ from $0.06$ to $0.71$ (\figpanel{fig:gpt2}{C}).